opvasger/elm-minify/readme.md

 #3 minify to "dist/main.min.js"
 elm-minify dist/main.js
 ```
-- [Parcel](https://parceljs.org/) builds and minifies Elm code out of the box

 - `elm-minify` can be plugged into [Webpack](https://webpack.js.org/) using [this Node.js API](https://github.com/opvasger/elm-minify#nodejs-api)

+- [Parcel](https://parceljs.org/) doesn't require `elm-minify`, as it builds and minifies Elm code out of the box

 - More optimizations for Elm can be found in [the official guide](https://guide.elm-lang.org/optimization/)